-- Improve and expand our supply chain and production staff and processes to overcome challenges of supply chain disruptions; - Introduce new product designs to lower costs, simplify the bill of materials, and improved serviceability; - Improve our manufacturing capacity and production facility to increase throughput and fulfill our backlog; - Transition product lines to a new cell technology including revised UL Listing and OEM approvals in efforts to lower costs of production, improve supplier reliability, and higher energy capabilities of our solutions - Expand our customer base, particularly among Fortune 100 & 500 companies; - Deploy our Sky BMS telematics technology to many users.
+- Expand our base of suppliers to better manage supply chain disruptions and associated risks; - Introduce new product designs to lower costs, simplify the bill of materials, and improved serviceability; - Improve our manufacturing capacity and production processes (including implementing lean manufacturing) to increase throughput, reduce the time to fulfill our order backlog and improve gross margins; - Seek more competitive carriers to reduce shipping costs; - Utilize lower cost steel suppliers that meet required specifications; - Transition product lines to a new cell technology including revised UL Listing and OEM approvals in efforts to lower costs of production, improve supplier reliability, and higher energy capabilities of our solutions; - Expand our customer base, particularly among Fortune 100 & 500 companies; - Deploy our Sky BMS telematics technology to many users.

-There can be no assurance that our 2022 initiatives and efforts to mitigate the supply chain issues and rising costs will be successful.
+There can be no assurance that our initiatives and efforts to mitigate the supply chain issues and rising costs will be successful.